The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 From his daily routine, where his morning coffee would stand, right through to who he could talk to, which rooms he could enter, and which “secret” staircases he could go down, every movement of the Pope (any Pope) were in the control of “the real inner workings Vatican City”, with the Pope not concerning himself with such matters.

 It quickly became apparent to those “lifetime” residents of the Vatican, that Luciani had no such intention.
-He would break from as much of the “pomp and ceremony” of the Vatican as he could – something that many other bishops, high priests, and cardinals had become accustomed to enjoying the perks of.
+He would break from as much of the “pomp and ceremony” of the Vatican as he could.
+Many other bishops, high priests, and cardinals had become accustomed to enjoying the perks of such ceremonies.

 Perhaps more than anything, Luciani’s vision was to have a “poor church for the poor!”
 This meant any “monies” the church had would invest in shelters and food for the poor.
 And perhaps more importantly, it would cease to have any “interests” in companies that were against the “teachings of the church!”
 These “interests” made not only the Vatican Bank lots of money (tax-free at that), it allowed those in control to move it around as they saw fit.
 In fact, as we will look at in a moment, those decisions ultimately rested with one man.